dumetskiy/log-parser-test/README.md

 For the convenience of use Kibana was installed and configured (available on `http://127.0.0.1:5601` by default).

-You can access Elastic and LogStash monitoring details at `http://127.0.0.1:5601/app/monitoring`
+You can access ElasticSearch and LogStash monitoring details at `http://127.0.0.1:5601/app/monitoring`

-Elastic console is available at `http://127.0.0.1:5601/app/dev_tools#/console` (in case you will decide to remove the index)
+Elastic console is available at `http://127.0.0.1:5601/app/dev_tools#/console` (in case you will decide to remove or inspect the index)

 The command call structure is `log-parser:parse [--strategy [STRATEGY]] [--offset [OFFSET]] [--] <filename>` where: